codemargaret/angular-zoo/README.md

 _There are no known bugs at this time._

+_In the future, I would like to expand the application to display the total number of caretakers needed, and to sort animals by species and diet._

 ## Support and contact details

 _If you have any updates or suggestions please contact [Margaret] or make a contribution yourself._